caltechlibrary/irdmtools/ep3ds2citations.1.md

 -ids JSON_ID_FILE
 : read ids from a file.

+-keys
+: works from a key list, one per line.
+Maybe file or standard input (use filename as "-")

 -host
 : Set the base url to use for the records (e.g. authors.library.caltech.edu)